Chicken Fried: Commercial performance

 The Lost Trailers' version of the song reached as high as #52 on the Hot Country Songs chart in 2006 before being withdrawn as a single.
 The Zac Brown Band's version made its debut at #59 on the same chart for the week of June 28, 2008, peaking at #1 on the chart week of December 6.
 This song also made the Zac Brown Band the first country music group to reach number one with a debut single since Heartland's 2006 number one hit "I Loved Her First".
 The song reached 4 million in sales in the United States by October 2013.
 As of July 2017, the song has sold 4,913,000 copies in the United States.

-An Applebee's TV advertisement featuring the song was aired on CNN while covering Russia’s military deployment across the border of Ukraine the night of February 24, 2022, causing controversy.
+An Applebee's TV advertisement featuring the song was aired on CNN while covering Russia’s invasion of Ukraine the night of February 24, 2022, causing controversy.
 Applebee's eventually pulled its advertising from CNN in response to the incident.